Our Legal Services

 Civil litigation is a general term to describe suing for money or other relief.
 It is always best if parties can resolve their disputes on their own, however, sometimes court is unavoidable.
 PDTB has extensive experience in civil litigation.

-It is imperative to have a Will and Powers of Attorney; not only for your own piece of mind but to make things easier for your surviving family at a time when things are already very difficult.
+It is imperative to have a Will and Powers of Attorney; not only for your own peace of mind but to make things easier for your surviving family at a time when things are already very difficult.
 Powers of Attorney are documents in which you appoint a person(s) to make financial and health care decisions for you while you are still living.
 They are relatively inexpensive considering the alternative if you find yourself incapacitated without a valid Power of Attorney is a very costly court action or the involvement of the Public Guardian and Trustees Office.
 A Will is a document that speaks for you from death.
 A Will allows you an opportunity to appoint an Estate Trustee(s) to handle your affairs and to direct that Estate Trustee how you want your assets distributed.
 Again, taking the time and spending the money to prepare a Will when you are able to saves your family months of red tape and a costly court action should you pass away without a Will.
 Meeting with one of our lawyers to provide instructions for a Will and Powers of Attorney is also a chance for estate planning and to gain advice about tax avoidance.

 Estate Administration is the act of carrying out the wishes of a deceased person.
 Typically this involves commencing a court action to obtain a Certificate of Appointment or in old fashioned terms “Probate.”
 We can help an Estate Trustee determine if they need a court action (with some prior estate planning it may have been possible to arrange financial affairs in such a way so as to not need Probate), and if a court action is necessary, we have the skill and experience to guide you through that process.